univention/univention-corporate-server/doc/developer-reference/listener/details.rst

    to keep track of the last transaction number.

-   As a fallback the transaction number of the last entry from the file :file:`/var/lib/univention-ldap/listener/listener` or :file:`/var/lib/univention-ldap/notify/transaction` is used.
+   As a fallback the transaction number of the last entry from the file :file:`/var/lib/univention-ldap/listener/listener` is used.
 The module appends the transaction ID, DN and change type to the file :file:`/var/lib/univention-ldap/listener/listener`.